 In one study, people who took 450 mg per day experienced a significant decrease in systolic and diastolic blood pressure.

-However, these benefits may only occur in people who have high blood pressure.
+However, these health benefits of magnesium may only occur in people who have high blood pressure.

 Another study found that magnesium lowered blood pressure in people with high blood pressure but had no effect on those with normal levels.

 Low magnesium intake is linked to chronic inflammation, which is one of the drivers of aging, obesity and chronic disease.

 In one study, children with the lowest blood magnesium levels were found to have the highest levels of the inflammatory marker CRP.